Rafael Devers Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in MLB.
+- The Reds pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have a 4.90 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to give up 65 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Reds pitchers combine to rank 21st in baseball in home runs surrendered (65 total, 1.2 per game).

-- Lively (2-2) pitches for the Reds to make his third start of the season.
+- Weaver gets the start for the Reds, his eighth of the season.
+He is 1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- The righty last pitched on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The right-hander's last time out was on Thursday against the St. Louis Cardinals, when he tossed 6 1/3 scoreless innings while allowing three hits.

+- The 29-year-old has an ERA of 5.45, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.